mars0i/majure/doc/tips.md

 of this distinction; otherwise mixing with Clojure's lazy sequences are likely to cause problems at some point.

-Clojure makes it trivially easy to call methods on Java classes using its Clojure's dot syntax.
-(Example: Using `ec.util.MersenneTwisterFast` as a standalone random number generator in a Clojure program is simple--and is a good idea anyway, since Clojure's built-in random functions use Java's built-in random functions.)
-The notes below focus on more intimate Clojure-Java interoperability involving subclassing, interface implementation, defining methods that can be found by MASON's Java classes, and a few other tricks.
+Clojure makes it very easy to call methods on Java classes using its Clojure's dot syntax.
+The notes below focus on less simple aspects of Clojure-Java interop, including more intimate Clojure-Java interoperability involving subclassing, interface implementation, and defining methods so that they can be found by MASON's Java classes.

 ### Students